-Fingal returning with day, devolves the command on Duth-marum or who engages the enemy, and drives them over the stream of Turthor.
-Having recalled his people, he congratulates buth-marum on his success, but discovers that that here had been mortally henour of the dead, introduces the episode of Colgorm and Strinadons, which concludes this day.
+[Fingal returning with day, devolves the command on Duth-maruno, who engages the enemy, and drives them over the stream of Turthor.
+Having recalled his people, he congratulates Duth-maruno on his success, but discovers that that hero had been mortally wounded in the action.-Duth-maruno dies.
+Ullin, the bard, in honour of the dead, introduces the episode of Colgorm and Strina-dona, which concludes this duan.]

-"Where art thou, son of the king?" said darkhaired Duth-maruno.
-"Where hast thou failed, young beam of Selma?
+'WHERE art thou, son of the king?' said dark-haired Duth-maruno.
+'Where hast thou failed, young beam of Selma?
 He returns not from the bosom of night!
 Morning is spread on U-thorno.
 In his mist is the sun on his hill.
-Warriors, lift the shields in my presence.
-He must not fall, like a fire from heaven, whose place is not marked on the ground.-He comes, like an eagle, from the skirt of his squally wind!
-In his hand are the spoils of foes.
-King of Selma, our souls were sail" "Near us are the foes, Duth-maruno.
-They come forward, like waves, in mist, when their foamy tops are seen, at times, above the low-sailing vapour.
+Warriors lift the shields in my presence.
+He must not fall, like a fire from heaven, whose place is not marked on the ground.
+He comes like an eagle from the skirt of his squally wind!
+In his hand are the spoilie fose.
+King of Selma, our souls were sad!'

+'Near us are the foes, Duth-matuno.
+They come forward, like waves in mist, when their foamy tops are seen, at times, above the low-sailing vapour.
 The traveller shrinks on his journey; he knows not whither to fly.
 No trembling travellers are we!
-Sons of heroes call forth the steel.
-Shall the sword of Fingal arise, or shall a warrior lead?"
+Sons of heroes, call forth the steel.
+Shall have the sword of Fingal arise, or shall a warror lead?'

 The deeds of old, said Duth-maruno, are like paths to our eyes, O Fingal!
-Broad-shielded Trenmor is still seen amidst his own dim years.
+Broad-shielded Trenner is still seen amidst his own dim years.
 Nor feeble was the soul of the king.
-There, no dark deed wandered in secret.
+There no dark deed wandered in secret.
 From their hundred streams came the tribes to grassy Colglancrona.
 Their chiefs were before them.
 Each strove to lead the war.
 Their swords were often half-unsheathed.
-Red rolled their eves of rage.
+Red rolled their eyes of rage.
 Separate they stood, and hummed their surly songs.
-"Why should they yield to each other? their fathers were equal in war."
+'Why should they yield to each other? their fathers were equal in war.'
 Trenmor was there, with his people, stately in youthful locks.
-He saw the advancing foe The grief of his soul arose.
-He bade the chiefs to lead by turns : they led, but they were rolled away.
-From his own mossy hill blue-shielded Trenmor came down.
+He saw the advancing foe.
+The grief of his soul arose.
+He bade the chiefs to lead by turns: they led, but they were rolled away, From his own mossy hill blue-shielded Trenmor came down.
 He led wide-skirted battle, and the strangers failed.
-Around him the dark-browed warriors came : they struck the shield of joy.
+Around him the dark-browed warriors came: they struck the shield of joy.
 Like a pleasant gale the words of power rushed forth from Selma of kings.
-But the chiefs led, by turns, in war, till mighty danger rose: then was the hour of the king to conquer in the field.
+But the chiefs led by turns, in war, till mighty danger rose; then was the hour of the king to conquer in the field.

-"Not unknown," said Cromma-glas of shields, "are the deeds of our fathers.
+' Not unknown,' said Cromma-glass of shields, are the deeds of our fathers.
 But who shall now lead the war before the race of kings?
-Mist settles on these four dark hills: within it let each warrior strike his shield.
-Spirits may descend in darkness.

-and mark us for the war."
+Mist settles on these four dark hills; within it let each warrior strike his shield.
+Spirits may descend in darkness, and mark us for the war.'